glennj/exercism.io/groovy/armstrong-numbers/README.md

 # Armstrong Numbers

+Welcome to Armstrong Numbers on Exercism's Groovy Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 An [Armstrong number](https://en.wikipedia.org/wiki/Narcissistic_number) is a number that is the sum of its own digits each raised to the power of the number of digits.

 For example: